KMeniawy/My-Portofolio/README.md

 # My portfolio

-My portfolio page showcases my work as a graphic designer.
+The page showcases my work as a graphic designer.
 With a clean and modern design, and a brief description that highlights my roles, with a focus on quality and creativity.